yasdel/mmrecsys_survey20/README.md

-# Recommender System Leveraging Multimedia Content
+# Content-driven Music Recommendation: Evolution, State of the Art, and Challenges

 A table of publications on multimedia recommender systems, in particular recommender systems that leverage multimedia content.
 This page will be ****periodically**** updated to include the most recent works.
 Please contact us if your work is not in the list.

 The table serves as overview and extension of the works discussed in the following survey.
-Please consider citing it if you think it is useful.
+Please consider citing it if you used the survey.

 ```
-@article{mmrecsys2020deldjoo,
+@article{contentmusic2023,
-  title={Recommender System Leveraging Multimedia Content},
+  title={Content-driven Music Recommendation: Evolution, State of the Art, and Challenges},
-  author={Yashar Deldjoo and Markus Schedl and Paolo Cremonesi and Gabriella Pasi},
+  author={Yashar Deldjoo and Markus Schedl and Peter Knees},
-  journal={ACM Computing Surveys},
+  journal={Computer Science Review},
-  year={2020}
+  year={2023}
 }
 ```